Acebeam L19 Long Range Hunting Flashlight Review

 Here are a few runtimes.
 First Turbo.
 Once the light steps down, the output is very stable at around 750 lumens.
-While I love the bezels like this, which has flutes that allow light to escape when headstanding, this does affect runtime tests in a way that I haven’t yet been able to correct for.
+While I love the bezels like this, which have flutes that allow light to escape when headstanding, this does affect runtime tests in a way that I haven’t yet been able to correct for.
 When any light escapes this way, it’s not captured in these tests.
 As a result, the total output is definitely higher than what I see below, but by how much I am not sure.

 This stepdown from Turbo is to “High” level.
-The High runtime is very well regulated throughout the run, until the shutoff for low voltage protection at around 3V.
+The High runtime is very well regulated throughout the run until the shutoff for low voltage protection at around 3V.

-And here’s the third highest mode – technically “Med2” I believe.
+And here’s the third-highest mode – technically “Med2” I believe.
 I ran this test uncooled, so you may be interested to see the difference in High and Med 2 temperatures.

 On bench power, the low voltage characteristics are as follows: